-Sharma et al (20) makes use of CBR as a function approximator for RL, and RL as revision algorithm for CBR in a hybrid architecture system; Juell and Paulson (21) exploit the use of RL to learn similarity metrics in response to feedback from the environment; Auslander et al (22) uses CBR to adapt quickly an RL agent to changing conditions of the environment by the use of previously stored policies and Li, Zonghai and Feng (23) proposes an algorithm that makes use of knowledge acquired by reinforcement learning to construct and extend a case base.
-Our approach differs from all previous works combining CBR and RL because of the heuristic use of the retrieved case.
-Bianchi, Ribeiro and Costa (2) proved that if the heuristic used is an admissible one, there will be a speed up in convergence time, if not, the use of the heuristic will not impede the RL method to converge to the optimal policy.
-As we use the case base as an heuristic, if the case base corresponds to an admissible heuristic there will be a speed up in the convergence time.
-But if the case base does not contain any useful case - or even if it contains cases that implement wrong solutions to the problem, the agent will learn the optimal solution anyway, by using the RL component of the algorithm (2).
-Finally, this is the first work that uses CBR in a MRL algorithm.
+Although this is the first work that combines CBR with RL using an explicit heuristic function, this is not the first work on combining the both fields.
+Drummond [11] was probably the first to use CBR to speed up RL, proposing to accelerate RL by transferring parts of previously learned solutions to a new problem.
+Sharma et al. [27] made use of CBR as a function approximator for RL, and RL as a revision algorithm for CBR in a hybrid architecture system; Juell and Paulson [15] exploited the use of RL to learn similarity metrics in response to feedback from the environment; Auslander et al. [3] used CBR to adapt quickly an RL agent to changing conditions of the environment by the use of previously stored policies and Li, Zonghai and Feng [18] proposed an algorithm that makes use of knowledge acquired by Reinforcement Learning to construct and extend a case base.
+Gabel and Riedmiller [12] makes uses of CBR to represent the learning function (the state value function V) in RL, having an attribute-value based state/case representation and using K-Nearest Neighbor to predict the cases' solution.
+Using the same idea, these authors [13] extend an algorithm for multi-agent learning into a CBR framework, in an approach that makes easier the distributed learning of policies in cooperative multi-agent domains.

+Our approach differs from all previous works combining CBR and MRL because of the heuristic use of the retrieved case.
+Bianchi, Ribeiro and Costa [7] proved that if the heuristic used is an admissible one, there will be a speed up in convergence time, if not, the use of the heuristic will not impede the RL method to converge to the optimal policy.
+As we use the case base as a heuristic, if the case base corresponds to an admissible heuristic there will be a speed up in the convergence time.
+But if the case base does not contain any useful case - or even if it contains cases that implement wrong solutions to the problem, the agent will learn the optimal solution anyway, by using the RL component of the algorithm [7].
+Another difference of this proposal to previous works, such as the one presented in [8], is that a Multiagent RL algorithm is used, while others combined CBR with single-agent RL.